TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-10 - Decreases primary damage of Anthrax Gamma Scud Storm missiles from 550 to 500 <a name='link__20230610__2002_anthrax_gamma_scud_storm_damage'></a>
 **Changes**

-- **TWEAK**: Decreases the primary damage of the Anthrax Gamma Scud Storm missiles from 550 to 500.
+- **TWEAK**: The primary damage of the Anthrax Gamma Scud Storm missiles is decreased from 550 to 500.
 This way it can no longer take out pristine Superweapons in a single strike, but is still better than the Anthrax Beta Scud Storm.

 **Links**